pascalmichaillat/business-cycles/README.md

 # Papers on Business Cycles

-This repository contains lecture slides for papers written by Pascal Michaillat and several coauthors on the topic of business cycles.
-The 10 papers covered are the following:
+This repository contains lecture slides covering papers written by Pascal Michaillat and coauthors on the topic of business cycles.
+The lecture slides cover 10 papers:

 * Do Matching Frictions Explain Unemployment?
 Not in Bad Times [(Michaillat 2012)](https://www.pascalmichaillat.org/1.html)
 * A Theory of Countercyclical Government Multiplier [(Michaillat 2014)](https://www.pascalmichaillat.org/2.html)